 Topped with slices of avocado, these Southwest Black Bean Burgers are a welcome addition to any veggie burger recipe collection.
+Stuffed with quinoa, black beans, red pepper, sweet potato, onions, bread crumbs and Southwestern spices.
 They’re freezer friendly and great for make ahead lunches.

 This veggie burger recipe is stuffed with quinoa, black beans, red pepper, sweet potato, onions, bread crumbs and spices.
 All of this is seasoned with cumin, coriander and chili powder to create a black bean burger with southwestern flair.
 The flavors are easily changed by swapping out these spices.
 Try this barbeque spice mix for another great twist!